heijler/Fotoautomat/README.md

 # Fotoautomat
-A photo booth in the browser based on Web APIs, canvas and PHP.
+A photo booth in the browser based on Web APIs, canvas and using jsPDF.

 Ideal resolution: 1920x1080 (HD)
 Will most likely result in webcams max resolution.